systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### **Dependants Register**

-The **'Dependants Register'** contains the details of all the beneficiaries nominated by scheme members.
-From the register's menu bar all necessary dependant document checklist can be accessed from the **'Open Register'** drop-down button among others as shown in the screenshot below:
+The **Dependants Register** contains the details of all the beneficiaries nominated by scheme members.
+From the register's menu bar all necessary dependant document checklist can be accessed from the **Open Register** drop-down button among others as shown in the screenshot below:

 <img  alt="Dependant Register window" width="99%" height="auto" class="center"  src="../.vuepress/public/membersmedia/dependants.jpg">